London Aquatics Centre – Alexander Kachkaev/Flickr

 Best Swimming Pools in London

-The Porchester is the capital’s oldest spa having been knocking around since 1929.
+The Porchester is the capital’s oldest spa, knocking around since 1929.
 While that’s a handy little fact to file away in your brain in case it comes up in a pub quiz sometime, it also means it’s a historical place for a dip.
-There are two swimming pools within its Grade-II listed confines; a proper 30-metre one for your no-nonsense up and downs and a shallower teaching pool for those not yet ready for the big time.
+There are two swimming pools within its Grade-II listed confines; a proper 30-metre one for your no-nonsense up and downs, and a shallower teaching pool for those not yet ready for the big time.
 As for the spa part of the deal: hop between the three Turkish bath rooms (warm, hot and hottest) and then give your system the shock of its life in the plunge pool.
-Also: it’s got one of the best saunas in London.
+It’s also got one of the best saunas in London.

 Kentish Town Sports Centre | Kentish Town